Kay Kay Menon

 Krishna Kumar Menon (born 2 October 1966), known professionally as Kay Kay Menon, is an Indian actor who works predominantly in Hindi cinema, and occasionally in Gujarati, Tamil, Marathi and Telugu films.
 He is best known for his roles in films such as Black Friday (2004), Deewar (2004), Sarkar (2005), Shaurya (2008), Gulaal (2009), Haider (2014), Baby (2015).
 He has starred in web series such as Special Ops, Farzi, The Railway Men and Citadel: Honey Bunny.
+He is regarded as one of the most influential actors in cinema of India.

 Early life

 Menon was born into a Malayali family in Kozhikode, Kerala and raised in Ambarnath and Pune, Maharashtra, India.
 He studied at the St. Joseph High School in Khadki, Pune.
 He passed his 10th grade in 1981.
 He did his Bachelors (Physics) from Mumbai University and his MBA from Department of Management Sciences (PUMBA) at the University of Pune, graduating in 1988 with a major in Marketing.
 Menon's initial focus was working in the advertising industry, including Kinetic Honda and Marlboro cigarette advertisements in India.